 The final verdict?
 “Uber will be like Napster: create the industry and not make any money.”

 In his first interview after becoming the new CEO of Uber, Dara Khosrowshahi gave his diagnostic of the company he took over after Kalanick’s ouster: “The culture went wrong, the governance went wrong, the board went in a very bad direction…I think winning gives some excuses for bad behavior.”
 He has been traveling around the world on an “apology tour” for the tactics Uber previously employed with regulators as it expanded into new markets; this is especially pertinent as Uber risks getting banned in London, one of its largest markets.
 His first objective is to move away from Kalanick but only time will tell if Joe Haslam’s prediction will come true or if Khosrowshahi will take his advice.

-If you’re looking to avoid the pitfalls Uber found when scaling, the Scaleup: How to successfully manage growth HiOP can help you do just that.
+If you’re looking to avoid the pitfalls Uber found when scaling, the Leadership and Strategy in the Age of Disruption HiOP can help you do just that.
 Check out our homepage and click here to download your copy of our prospectus.
 And, if you’re ready to join our next edition, get a head-start on your application.